 Leafcutter bees are a prominent sight in summer.
-Learn to spot these eye-catching pollinators in a blog by Charlotte Rankin.
+Learn to spot these eye-catching pollinators with NHSN Conservation Officer, Charlotte Rankin.

 While late spring is the end of the flight period for many spring-flying solitary bees, this is succeeded by new bees on the block: the Leafcutter bees.
 Using their jaws as scissors, females cut out sections of plant leaves to use as nesting material.
 If you spot neat semi-circular holes cut out of your roses, this is a sure sign of Leafcutter bees visiting your garden.

 Leafcutter bees are solitary bees that generally nest in pre-existing cavities such as in deadwood, plant stems, wall cavities and bee hotels.
 Once a female has emerged in early summer and mated, she will set to work on constructing her nest burrow.
 Within her burrow, a female will use cut leaves to create a series of thimble-like leaf parcels.
 Each parcel is made up of 10 or more sections of leaf and bound together with a saliva-like substance.
 Within each of her parcels is an egg supplied with a mixture of nectar and pollen.

 Unlike most bees, a female collects pollen using special hairs on her underside rather than on her hind legs.
 Once a female has finished her nest burrow, she will then ‘plug’ the entrance with more leaf sections.
 Leaves are collected from a range of plant species, though there is a particular preference for rose leaves and sometimes even petals may be used.
 The female’s offspring will remain within these burrows until the following year when they will chew their way out as adults.